tweag/libffi-wasm32/README.md

 executable.
 It'll generate additional C sources in `cbits`.
 Then include stuff in `cbits` for your own usage.

+The generated `cbits` are also available as CI artifacts.

 ## How?

 There'll probably be a blog post or something.